ArnauNeches/personal-page/README.md

 I will do it in an iterative way, adopting new technologies on each version.
 I'll try to use AI as little as possible to learn as much as possible.

+**Date:** 26/12/2025

 ## Version 0:

+Merry Xmas!
+This first version of the web-page is going to be simply html, nothing else.
+I think this early stage of the development is one of the most difficult parts because you actually have to write text hahaha.
+The page will be simple: A main page with three sections (Who I am, Projects, Interests) and some other individual pages such as meta-website (Where this will be written) or books.

+I am now thinking about the technologies I will be adopting in each version and now I think I will do the following:
+1. HTML
+2. CSS
+3. Tailwind
+4. JavaScript

+At this point I guess I will start developing some backend, haven't decided yet which framework to use (Probably FastAPI).
+After this I will search which frontend frameworks to use.
+I don't know, we will see when I reach this point (Hopofully in less than two weeks).